Vishweshwar-6/Classification-of-Crops-and-Weeds-Using-CNN/README.md

 ### Support for Multiple Image Formats:
 The project is designed to handle various image formats, preprocess them, and use the model for accurate classification.

+## Dataset
 The link for dataset: https://justedujo-my.sharepoint.com/:f:/g/personal/inodeh19_eng_just_edu_jo/ErT5Fx_YsMtKoTpvvyckkRcBRERKhQOGBjizgj-0JdOzdA?e=0rBRBE

+The dataset used for this project consists of labeled images of crops and weeds captured from agricultural fields.
+Each image is categorized into one of two classes: crops or weeds.
+The images vary in size, lighting, and background conditions, simulating real-world agricultural environments.

+The dataset is preprocessed using resizing and normalization techniques to ensure uniformity before being fed into the Convolutional Neural Network (CNN).
+Data augmentation, such as random rotations, flips, and zooms, is applied during training to improve the model's generalization to unseen data.
+This dataset serves as a crucial component for training the model to accurately distinguish between crops and weeds in real-time.

+## Packages Installed
+TenssorFlow
+Keras
+Flask
+werkzeug (for securely handiling file uploads into Flask application) numpy opencv-python matplotlib

+## Example images
+Sample Images of Crop and Weed